rayference/pinttrs/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Under the hood, Pinttrs's attribute conversion system leverages simple validators and converters which can be used manually to further customise the behaviour of attributes.
+Under the hood, Pinttrs's attribute conversion system leverages simple validators and converters which can be used manually to further customize the behaviour of attributes.
 See relevant API sections for further information:
 :ref:`api-converters`, :ref:`api-validators`.